Sneakybarv/BiteWiseDeltaHacks/README.md

 An accessibility-first receipt scanner that transforms grocery and restaurant receipts into personalized health insights.
 Built for **DeltaHacks** with a focus on making health information accessible to everyone.

 ## 👥 Team Members
-Barzin Vazifedoost
-Jason Yang
-Rehan Patel
-Pritika Lahiri
+Barzin Vazifedoost, Jason Yang, Rehan Patel, Pritika Lahiri

 ## Project Overview